TakeLab/podium/docs/source/walkthrough.rst

   ['<UNK>', '<PAD>', 'man', 'A', 'inspects', 'the', 'uniform', 'of', 'a', 'figure', 'in', 'some', 'East', 'Asian', 'country', '.', 'The', 'is', 'sleeping']

-Our ``TabularDataset`` has supports three keyword formats out-of-the-box:
+Our ``TabularDataset`` supports three keyword formats out-of-the-box:

 1. **csv**: the comma-separated values format, which uses python's ``csv.reader`` to read comma delimited files.
 Additional arguments to the reader can be passed via the ``csv_reader_params`` argument.
 2. **tsv**: the tab-separated values format, handled similarly to csv except that the delimiter is ``"\t"``.